project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 # Performing Device Firmware Upgrade in the nRF Connect examples

-Some examples for the development kits from Nordic Semiconductor support over-the-air Device Firmware Upgrade using one of the following protocols:
+Some examples for the development kits from Nordic Semiconductor support over-the-air (OTA) Device Firmware Upgrade (DFU) using one of the following
+protocols:
 -   Matter-compliant OTA update protocol that uses the Matter operational network for querying and downloading a new firmware image.
 -   [Simple Management Protocol](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/device_mgmt/index.html#device-mgmt)